MideBabz/hello-world/README.md

 # hello-world
 First Python Program.
 Seems like a ritual all prospective developers must undergo.
-I stan

-Come on don't give me that
-Have you heard?